vdv-boolean/html-london-trip/README.md

 # London Trip

-Esample of Travel Blog page
+Example of Travel Blog page

 ## Description

-A very simply page of a travel experience in London with expences, To Do List, utility info and gallery.
-Ony with html code!
+A very simple page of a travel experience in London with expenses, to-do list, utility information, and gallery.
+Only using HTML code!

 ## Getting Started